tweag/linear-types/README.md

 - [ ] Instruction to interpret the benchmark reports
 - [ ] Don't forget `git submodule update --init` in instructions and packaging

+- [ ] Describe the purpose of the two different container layers

 Retrofitting linear types: artifact repository
 ==============================================